turri21/Senhor/README.md

 Yes and no!
 The pins where the memory module is connected are shuffled on this board, therefore a remapping is needed and

 every core using the SDRAM module should be resynthesized in order to work.
+Althought, quite often just a remap is not enough

+to get a stable core and more changes need to be made in the verilog code.
+That's where the Senhor team takes over, to fill that gap and convert this wonderful board into a cheap alternative

+MiSTer.

 **Where can I buy it?**

 https://aliexpress.com/item/1005006584384421.html

+At the time of writing there is a new QMTECH board which is 100% compatible to MiSTer, therefore if you are not willing to experiment with Senhor, it is better to buy the new board instead.

 **Are you related to QMTECH?**